silent1mezzo/clip/README.rst

 ``$ clip websites django1.5``

-``'https://docs.djangoproject.com/en/dev/releases/1.5/' has been copying to your clipboard``
+``'https://docs.djangoproject.com/en/dev/releases/1.5/' has been copied to your clipboard``

 You can also omit the list_name and it’ll try to find the key

 ``$ clip django1.5``

-``'https://docs.djangoproject.com/en/dev/releases/1.5/' has been copying to your clipboard``
+``'https://docs.djangoproject.com/en/dev/releases/1.5/' has been copied to your clipboard``

 Deleting a List/Key